1. Blog

 Bank of America Chicago Marathon

-As the second largest member of the series, Chicago has several compelling factors in its favor.
-The first is its fast, flat course which takes runners on a scenic tour of the city’s ethnically diverse neighborhoods.
-The second is its Midwestern hospitality, on full display with jovial strangers congratulating you for hours after the race.
-And the third is its relatively sensible acceptance rate (a reported 53% for the 2015 event), which rivals Berlin as the highest among the World Marathon Majors.
-From its wide streets featuring ample elbow room to its finish in Grant Park, Chicago offers everything you could want in a big-city race.
+With both the men’s (2:00:35, 2023) and women’s (2:09:56, 2024) world records to its credit, Chicago can rightly claim the title of “City of Records.”
+Its fast, flat course takes runners on a scenic urban tour of ethnically diverse neighborhoods, while the city’s Midwestern hospitality shines through in jovial strangers congratulating you for hours after the race.
+And Chicago’s relatively sensible acceptance rates remain among the highest of the Majors.
+From its wide streets that afford ample elbow room to its spacious finish in Grant Park, Chicago offers everything you could want in a big-city race.

 Click for details on charity entry and time-qualifying standards.
-To secure guaranteed entry, runners must meet age-graded qualifying standards or qualify for the event’s American Development Program which recognizes the fastest amateur athletes.
-Chicago 2023 hopefuls must have met the time-qualifying standard between January 1, 2021 and the close of applications on November 17, 2022 or before the field reached capacity, whichever came first.
+To secure guaranteed entry, runners must meet age-graded qualifying standards or qualify for the event’s High Performance Program (limit 150 participants) which rewards the fastest sub-elite athletes.
+Chicago 2025 hopefuls must have met the time-qualifying standard between January 1, 2023 and the close of applications on November 21, 2024 or before the field reached capacity, whichever came first.

 Cutoff time: Six hours, 30 minutes (approximately 15 minutes per mile) from start line to finish line; participants must meet this time limit in order to be recorded as an official finisher and to receive full on-course support from aid stations and traffic safety personnel.